For these local heroes, imagining a world without wildlife isn’t an option—nature is personal.

-We are all hoping for that news headline that shows us turning the corner—something showing us a glint of a more just, stable and sustainable world.
-And while it can be hard to imagine what this future looks like, one thing is certain: how essential we all are to each other.
+A just, stable and sustainable world for all life.
+It’s the future that 2020 reminded us we really need.
+And while it can be hard to imagine the huge shifts it will take to get there, one thing remains certain: how essential we are to each other.
 People to people.
 People to nature.
 Nature to everything.

 Indeed, these connections are the bedrock of our existence—when nature thrives, people thrive.
 But even when we acknowledge this truth on a planetary scale, it’s easy to lose sight of what that means to individual communities and individual people.
 Thriving means a family finding security through a new way of raising food; it’s a struggling community rebuilding its economy around climate resilience; it’s an Indigenous community once held at the margins of society stepping forward to lead ambitious national action.